-High achievers, the ones that we called successful people inherit one single characteristic that made them who they are today – self-discipline.
+High achievers, the ones that we called successful people to inherit one single characteristic that made them who they are today – self-discipline.

 When we look at each one of them, we can see that they are pretty normal people.
 They are just ordinary individuals.

 What makes them special is their extraordinary self-discipline.
 It is not the genius, superhuman strength, or money that made them successful.
 It is the ability to direct themselves to where they want to go in life.

 The following are the impact of self-discipline on successful people.